 But those minor complications aside, the event went off without a hitch and I had a blast out there meeting a lot of fellow golfers and enjoying a round on a great course.
 More on that later, though, because there was a little bit of golf taking place even earlier in the day…

-I was contacted by fellow GKer, dconnally, earlier in the week as he posted an invite to play an early morning round at Shadow Hills (North Course) before the event (which wasn’t starting until 11am) and an opportunity to carpool.
+I was contacted by a fellow GK’er earlier in the week as he posted an invite to play an early morning round at Shadow Hills (North) before the event (which wasn’t starting until 11am) and an opportunity to carpool.
 I took him up on the offer, even though it meant leaving Irvine at 4:15 in the morning!
-We picked up another GKer on the way (bnick13) and met up at the course with another member, weber2323.
-[Screen names used to protect the innocent.]
+We picked up another GK’er on the way and met up at the course with another member to complete our morning foursome.

 We got out there as the clubhouse was just opening, so they were a bit disorganized as we checked in.
 But we ended up being the first group off the tee and there was hardly anybody out there.
 I only saw a couple of other groups on the course the whole day.
 So we were able to play at a nice pace and have plenty of time leftover to head over to Eagle Falls after the round.